LennyPhoenix/GodotDiscordSDK/README.md

 > A Discord Game SDK wrapper for Godot, written using GDNative C for Windows, Linux and MacOS.

+## Docs

+For detailed documentation, head to [the wiki](https://github.com/LennyPhoenix/Godot-Discord-SDK/wiki).

 ## Compiling & Installing

 - Clone the repository: `git clone https://github.com/LennyPhoenix/Godot-Discord-SDK.git`